 Physical and Occupational Therapy

-NCEFT offers Physical and Occupational Therapy in a variety of settings/environments, including our indoor clinic space, in order to tailor treatment to a client’s individual needs and achieve functional outcomes and family/client goals.
-Sessions can also incorporate a horse’s dynamic movement which has been proven to produce measurable and functional therapeutic results.
+NCEFT offers Physical and Occupational Therapy in a variety of settings/environments in order to tailor treatment to a client’s individual needs and achieve functional outcomes and client/family goals.
+Sessions can be held in our indoor clinic, or outdoors incorporating medial-quality equine movement which has been proven to produce measurable and functional therapeutic results.
 Read more about this modality below.

 Core strength and postural stability is necessary for many daily activities, such as: